EricDanielsH/StardustCrusaders/README.md

 ## How to start the game
 You only have to do some simple steps:
-* Pull the repository from github into your machine (Use this in your terminal: "*git pull https://github.com/EricDanielsH/EpicSpaceWar*")
+* Pull the repository from github into your machine (Use this in your terminal: "*git pull https://github.com/EricDanielsH/EpicSpaceWar*").
-* Make sure that you have the ncurses library installed
+* Make sure that you have the ncurses library installed.
-* Compile the program (Do: "*gcc -o main main.c -lncurses -g*")
+* Compile the program (Do: "*gcc -o main main.c -lncurses -g*").
-* Start the program (Do: "*./main*")
+* Start the program (Do: "*./main*").

 ## Variables that you can change!
 This program allows the user to change some variables to customize the game as the player wants.
 All of these variables are found at the beggining of the program file.
 All variables have to be positive.